junyanz/interactive-deep-colorization/README.md

 - Run `ipython notebook` and click on [`DemoInteractiveColorization.ipynb`](./DemoInteractiveColorization.ipynb).

+If you need to convert the Notebook to an older version, use `jupyter nbconvert --to notebook --nbformat 3 ./DemoInteractiveColorization.ipynb`.

 #### (2b) Full Demo GUI

 - Install [Qt4](https://wiki.python.org/moin/PyQt4) and [QDarkStyle](https://github.com/ColinDuquesnoy/QDarkStyleSheet).
 (See [Installation](#Installation)